cloudblue/connect-eaas-core/docs/intro/anatomy_of_an_extension.md

 Such applications can also be used to establish new modules on Connect UI.
 Consequently, this allows users of your extension to access your defined features via extended API or via the provided graphical user interface.

-Note that web applications are supported only by *Multi-Account* extensions.
+Note that web applications are supported only by *Multi-Account* and *Hub Integration* extensions.

 ### Anvil Applications